The Future is made in HEL

 Most of the conference venues, such as accommodation, are located in the very center of Helsinki.
 Even though most of the distances are walkable, we are aiming to provide a public transportatoin ticket to all participants for the whole conference week.

 A majority of the scientific programme will be in the City Centre Campus of the University of Helsinki, but we will visit also Otaniemi Campus of the Aalto University and the Kumpula Science Campus of the University of Helsinki.

 The evening programme will be split between two nights used for introducing Finnish academic student culture in Otaniemi and enjoying the social events in the city centre of Helsinki on the other nights.

 Finland, even Helsinki area is full of interesting excursion destinations.
 These include the Suomenlinna Sea Fortress, Nuuksio National Park and many other.
 The conference includes an excursion day, on which the participants head to locations near Helsinki.
-Each excursion combines both a scientific part and cultural part.
-The exact destinations will be announced later and there will be a distinct enrolment for those registered in the conference.
+See the excursion list below and more detailed information on the excursion page.

 - Nuuksio National Park

 - Archipelago cruise in front of Helsinki

 - Heureka Science Center